elmhadji/PaperTrailGuard/README.md

 # PaperTrailGuard

 ## Description
 PaperTrailGuard is a dual-platform solution for reducing paper fraud.
-It includes a Python desktop app to generate QR codes for documents, and a React Native mobile app to scan and verify these codes.
+It includes a Python desktop app (or Script) to generate QR codes for documents, and a React Native mobile app to scan and verify these codes.

 ## Installation